hbctraining/Intro-to-ChIPseq-flipped/lessons/troubleshooting_chipseq_partI.md

 * Check for overlapping regions between replicates.
    * Start with a simple 1bp overlap (default in bedtools), and increase stringency if necessary.
    * There is inevitably always one sample with fewer peaks called
    * Low reproducibility will mean discarding one replicate.
-If you only had two sa,ples to start, you might need to repeat the experiment.
+If you only had two samples to start, you might need to repeat the experiment.
 * Compare signal in overlapping regions, using read density.